 Q. What is the difference between the ABS1K and ABS2K?
-A. The ABS1K hay spear installs directly over a gooseneck ball while the ABS2K bolts into the truck bed so you can haul trailers while the spike is mounted.
+A. The ABS1K hay spear installs directly over a gooseneck ball, in comparison the ABS2K bolts into the truck bed so you can haul trailers while the spike is mounted.
 Both units come equipped with removable bale spears.

-Q. How are Pierce ABS1K and ABS3K bale spikes installed?
+Q. How is the Pierce ABS1K installed?
 If you choose the ABS1K you must have a gooseneck ball on the back of your bed.
 Remove your tailgate.
 Place the bale spike in the bed making sure the square tubing rests over the gooseneck ball and the angle iron frame is against the rear of the truck bed.
 Tighten the provided collar against the gooseneck ball.
 The bale spike is light enough to be team lifted out of the bed.
 We recommend a Pierce chain hoist for single person installation and removal.